-- 1. Learn to explore the thematic paradigm shift in the contemporary Indian writings. - 2.
-Appreciate the postmodern literary devices employed by the writers. - 3.
-Acquire the sensibility to appreciate Indian novels published in 2000 and after. - 4.
-Specify the classification and characteristics of themes in the works of Anurag Mathur, Anita Desai, Vikram Seth, Shashi Deshpande, Amit Chaudhuri, Anita Nair, Upamanyu Chatterjee and Manju Kapur.
+CO1.
+Learn to explore the thematic paradigm shift in the contemporary Indian writings.

+- CO2.
+Appreciate the postmodern literary devices employed by the writers. - CO3.
+Acquire the sensibility to appreciate Indian novels published in 2000 and after. - CO4.
+Specify and appreciate the themes in the works of Anurag Mathur, Anita Desai, Vikram Seth, Shashi Deshpande, Amit Chaudhuri, Anita Nair, Upamanyu Chatterjee and Manju Kapur.